Insight - As U.S.-led combat mission ends, Afghan women fear oppression

 "If you see their projects, they are always the same.
 Empowering women by a seminar or workshop.
 Or embroidery, tailoring," she laughs.
 "I am tired of these things.

-Women's activists have been lukewarm about a new $216 million (139 million pounds) United States Agency for International Development (USAID) program to support women's advancement.
+Women's activists have been lukewarm about a new $216 million United States Agency for International Development (USAID) programme to support women's advancement.
 The five-year program aims to help thousands of women "gain business and management skills, supporting women’s rights groups and increasing the number of women in decision-making positions," according to a U.S. embassy statement.

 Noor Safi Gululai, one of the few women in Afghanistan's High Peace Council, which is in charge of the so-far fruitless effort to convince the Taliban to join peace talks, was critical of such capacity-building efforts.